Andre0991/vilpy/README.md

 emacs-lisp and Clojure (`cider` and `inf-clojure`) also support evaluation, describing the symbol at point and identation.
 These features can be added to other languages by setting the proper handlers in the variable `vilpy--handlers-alist`.

-`vilpy` defines its own keybindings that might conflict with `parinfer`, `paredit` and other structural editing modes.
+`vilpy` defines its own keybindings that might conflict with `parinfer`, `paredit` and other structural diting odes

 ## Installation
 `vilpy` must be installed manually as of now.